 This sprayer is actually designed for RVs!
 Since you want to conserve water on an RV, it has an on/off switch that easily toggles with one hand.
 It almost completely stops the water, apart from a little trickle.
 The showerhead can be turned to get different sprays, and they all have plenty of flow to wash shampoo out of my labrador’s thick fur.

-> You can get this Dura Faucet RV Hand Held Shower Head from Walmart for $32.
+> You can get this Dura Faucet RV Hand Held Shower Head from Amazon for $40.

 Discover the Wear Wag Repeat Shop

 It's full of dog mom designed apparel, dog walk accessories, gifts, and more.

 Join our list and get 15% off your first order!